jupyterlab/jupyter-builder/README.md

 - This would also solve some chicken-and-egg problems like jupyterlab/jupyterlab_pygments#23.
 - Isolating the builder functionalities will simplify the work of core and extension developers who can now focus on their respective parts of the codebase instead of the earlier intertwined code.
+It will in particular reduce the need to update the maintenance tooling to produce extension compatible with newer version of Jupyter app.

 ## How to install the package?
 ```